madagwachill/OnlineRetailStore/README.md

     Change the type of columns (to_numeric, to_datetime, astype)

 After cleaning the data, I answered the following business questions using exploratory data analysis:
-Show a graph of Total Sales made By Country

     Total Number of Product ordered by Countries?
     What city sold the most product?
     What time should we display advertisemens to maximize the likelihood of customer’s buying product?